 My children have lived overseas — and yet they still sometimes struggle to think compassionately about people outside their immediate experience.
 My solution?
 Books!
 (Full disclosure: Books are my solution to almost every issue.
 Too loud in the house?
 Read a book!
 Cranky on the drive home from church?
 Time for an audio book!)

 Here are some books sure to broaden a child’s understanding of the world in interesting, relatable ways.
-Leave a comment that mentions which of them your family would love the most, and we will randomly select one reader to win the book of his or her choice from this list.
-Even if you don’t win (but you might!), perhaps one of these books will earn a spot under your Christmas tree — or at least on your hold list at your local library.
+Perhaps one of these books will earn a spot under your Christmas tree — or at least on your hold list at your local library.

 For children who like to compare